88lex/sasync/README.md

-# sasync - one-way rclone sync/copy using multiple service accounts
+# sasync : one-way rclone sync/copy between TDs using multiple service accounts

+USAGE: ./sasync set.tv

-This basic script uses rclone with google service accounts to do server-side one-way copy or sync between rclone remotes using sync 'sets'.
+This script uses rclone with google service accounts to do server-side one-way copy or sync between rclone remotes using sync 'sets'.
+It works between Team Drives as-is.
+It is possible to get it working with My Drive but takes a bit of manual config (see below, and Google to learn).

 If you only use a few service accounts then this may be overkill.
 But if you have many SAs or many TDs it can help automate rclone syncs/backups.
-It is written in bash to allow it to function in most OSes without installing dependencies.
+The script is written in bash to allow it to function in most OSes without installing dependencies.
 Feel free to adapt it to other languages.

 Before using this script it is important that you understand how to use service accounts with rclone.
 There are plenty of threads in the rclone forum as well as discord channels to learn about SAs (i.e. Don't ask me).